MiraWision/colorize/README.md

 ## Features

-- **Color Conversion**: Convert colors between different formats.
+### Validation & Detection
-- **Color Validation**: Check if color strings are valid for different formats.
+- **Color Validation**: Check if color strings are valid for different formats, ensuring color data integrity.
-- **Format Detection**: Identify the format of a given color string.
+- **Format Detection**: Identify the format of a given color string, providing insights into color data and enhancing format compatibility.

-- **Gradient Generation**: Create stepped gradients between two colors.
+### Conversion
-- **Color Blending**: Blend two colors together with a specified weight.
+- **Color Conversion**: Convert colors between different formats, supporting a wide range of color models.

+### Manipulations
-- **Brightness Adjustment**: Increase or decrease the brightness of a color.
+- **Brightness Adjustment**: Increase or decrease the brightness of a color to fit your design needs.
-- **Saturation Adjustment**: Modify the saturation of a color.
+- **Saturation Adjustment**: Modify the saturation of a color, allowing for more vibrant or subdued variations.
+- **Opacity Change**: Adjust the opacity of a color, useful for transparency effects and layering.
-- **Color Inversion**: Invert colors for striking visual effects.
+- **Color Inversion**: Invert colors to create striking visual effects or highlight contrasts.
+- **Tinting and Shading**: Create tints by mixing colors with white and shades by mixing with black, ideal for theme generation and UI design.
+- **Color Blending**: Blend two colors together with a specified weight for nuanced color mixing.
-- **Sepia Effect**: Apply a sepia tone to your colors.
+- **Sepia Effect**: Apply a sepia tone to give colors a warm, vintage feel.
+- **Greyscale Application**: Apply greyscale, maintaining luminance while removing hue and saturation.

+### Analysis
+- **Luminance Calculation**: Get the luminance of a color, understanding its perceived brightness.
+- **Color Lightness Detection**: Determine if a color is considered light or dark, aiding in accessibility and readability decisions.
+- **Contrast Calculation**: Calculate the contrast ratio between two colors, essential for designing accessible and legible interfaces.
-- **Opacity Change**: Adjust the opacity of a color.
+- **Opacity Extraction**: Extract the opacity value from a color, useful for understanding and manipulating alpha channels.
+- **Color Number Parsing**: Parse color components into numeric values, allowing for detailed color manipulations and analyses.

+### Gradient Generations
+- **Stepped Gradient**: Create stepped gradients between two colors, perfect for heatmaps and visual effects.
+- **Advanced Multi-Stepped Gradient**: Generate complex gradients with multiple colors and steps, offering detailed control over color transitions.

 ### Supported Color Formats: